 Christie Perdue, CFRE

-Christie has more than 15 years of development and nonprofit experience, and has worked with a variety of nonprofits to strengthen their fundraising, marketing, and strategic planning initiatives.
-Most recently, Christie was the campaign lead for Otsego Memorial Hospital’s $3.6 million-dollar capital campaign, and has spent the last 10 years developing thriving and sustainable fundraising and marketing programs at the hospital in her role as Foundation and Marketing Director.
+Christie has more than 18 years of development and nonprofit experience and has worked with a variety of nonprofits to strengthen their fundraising, marketing, and strategic planning initiatives.
+Since starting CP Consulting in 2017, Christie and team have worked with more than twenty-five regional non-profit organizations to build and strengthen their development activities.
+As well, Christie is a facilitator for the Rotary Charities Leadership Learning Lab, training non-profit leaders on how to maximize fundraising efforts throughout northern Michigan, and most recently is a member of the Rotary Charities Crisis Team, offering support to nonprofits during the COVID-19 pandemic crisis.
+Prior to starting CP Consulting, Christie was the campaign lead for Otsego Memorial Hospital’s $4 million-dollar capital campaign and spent 10 years developing thriving and sustainable fundraising and marketing programs at the hospital in her role as Foundation and Marketing Director.
 Prior to working with Otsego Memorial Hospital, Christie was the Director of Community Relations at the Grand Traverse Regional Community Foundation.

 Christie holds a master’s degree from Central Michigan University and received her undergraduate degree from the University of Michigan.
 She has a graduate certificate in Nonprofit Management from Lawrence Technological University and a Certificate in Fundraising Management from the Lilly School of Philanthropy at Indiana University.
-Christie became a Certified Fundraising Executive (CFRE) in 2008 and is a member of the Gaylord Rotary Club.
-She currently serves as a board member for the Otsego County Sportsplex.
+Christie became a Certified Fundraising Executive (CFRE) in 2008.

 Director of Operations